 The conventional refinance option is very similar to the actual conventional loan process.
 Only the borrowers that will appear on the mortgage must submit asset and income documentation.
 The loan officer uses bank statements and pay stubs to verify the borrower’s assets and income.

-Any large deposits within 1 percent of the purchase price need to be sourced with an accompanying letter of explanation, as this is required for anti-money laundering laws.
+Any large deposits need to be sourced with an accompanying letter of explanation, as this is required for anti-money laundering laws.
 This information is cross-referenced with a verification of employment that is filled out by the employer, the most recent 2 years of W-2 forms or 1099 Forms, and tax returns.

 Trust Society Mortgage for Your Conventional Refinance Loan